williambcosta/dotfiles/.github/README.md

 [GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager.
 In other words, it take what you want to manage, puts it in a directory and create a symlink to it in the original place.
 It works great and is relatively easy to find a good tutorial in the internet to learn how to use it for manage your dotfiles.

 But, as I don't have a lot of things to manage it is a little to much for me.
-But I'll definitely will consider change method as the number of files I want to track grow.
+But I'll definitely consider to change method as the number of files I want to track grow.

 ## Configuration